CLI reference

 server

 Run as a long-lived execution server.
-The process stays warm and serves requests with no cold start:
+The process stays warm and serves requests with no cold start.
+It binds loopback (127.0.0.1) by default — exposing it publicly requires an auth token:

 FlagDefaultDescription